 Never rush with guide content.
 Take your time to produce well-researched quality content written by an expert who knows the topic well and that adds value to your users and your site.
 Don’t just copy content that can be found elsewhere.
 Produce original content with unique data.
 When accompanied by expert quotes that you can highlight in your guide, it makes your guide credible and stands out from the rest of your competitors.

-Implement your headings as questions from “People also Ask” with a ‘?’ as the end.
+Implement your headings as questions from “People Also Ask” with a ‘?’ at the end.
 These will help Google bots understand the structure of your content easily.

 Optimising Content with Relevant Schema

 Using relevant Schema to enhance visibility for relevant search features.
 They are a great opportunity to gain more SERP real estate.

 - FAQPage – enhance inclusion in FAQ Links and PAAs.

 - HowTo – targets the How-to rich result that will provide step-by-step instructions in the search results.

 - Speakable – specifies a voice summary of a page for Google Assistant.